What are term deposits and how do they work?

 What are the benefits of a term deposit?

-One of the benefits of a term deposit is certainty.
-When you put money into one, you know the interest rate up front, which means you’ll know exactly how much interest you’ll earn.
-Another benefit of term deposits is that they can represent a relatively safe investment, as other investment opportunities like property or the share market can be more volatile.
+One of the main benefits of a term deposit is certainty.
+When you put money into one, you know the interest rate up front, which means you’ll know exactly how much you’ll earn.
+Another benefit is that they can represent a relatively safe investment, as returns on other forms of investment like property or shares can be more volatile.

-Additionally, deposits made at authorised deposit-taking institutions (ADIs) (i.e. banks, credit unions and financial institutions) are guaranteed by the Australian Government’s Financial Claims Scheme (FCS) for up to $250,000.
-This means you’ll be reimbursed up to $250,000 if the financial institution goes bankrupt.
+Additionally, deposits made at authorised deposit-taking institutions (ADIs) like banks, credit unions, and financial institutions are guaranteed by the Australian Government’s Financial Claims Scheme (FCS) for up to $250,000.
+This means each individual deposit-holder will be reimbursed up to $250,000 if a financial institution fails.

 Common traps to avoid with term deposits

-- Early withdrawal: Most term deposits will penalise you, either through a fee or a loss of interest, if you withdraw your funds before maturity.
-You may also have to give the financial institution 31 days notice before doing so.
+- Early withdrawal: Most term deposits will penalise you if you withdraw your funds before maturity, and these penalties can be severe.
+You may also have to give the financial institution 31 days notice before withdrawing your funds.

 - Automatic rollover: “While you may want to keep your term deposit going after it reaches maturity, beware that some providers may offer you a lower rate to do so.
 If you automatically rollover the funds without checking this, your hard-earned savings may be reinvested at an uncompetitive rate,” says Ms. Tindall.

-- Missing out on better rates: If interest rates are rising during the term of your deposit, you could be missing out on a better deal.
-This can be especially true for longer terms (i.e. one to five years).
+- Missing out on better rates: If interest rates rise during the term of your deposit, you could find yourself missing out on a better deal.
+This presents a particular risk for longer terms.

 - Inflation risk: Inflation refers to the price of goods and services increasing over a period of time.
-If the levels of inflation are high (such as the recent peak of 7.8% in the December 2022 quarter) then your term deposit, even with its interest returns, may not be worth as much when it reaches maturity then when you initially deposited the money.
+If inflation rises substantially during the term of your deposit, your funds, plus interest returns, may not be worth as much when they reach maturity than when you initially deposited them.
 Inflation is a risk worth considering with longer terms especially.

 Term deposit tips from our experts

 - Laddering your deposits: Ms. Tindall suggests considering the laddering strategy, as it could give you flexibility in the way your money is deposited while still earning you a return.
-For example, instead of depositing $50,000 into a five-year term deposit, you could instead deposit $10,000 into a one, two, three, four and five-year term deposit.
-As each reaches maturity, you can then decide to withdraw the funds or reinvest them in another term deposit.
-This may help if you have both short and long-term financial goals, as well as protect you from inflation risks.
+For example, instead of locking a lump sum of $50,000 into a single five-year term deposit, you could split it, depositing $10,000 across five separate accounts with terms ranging from one to five years.
+As each term matures, you can either withdraw the cash or reinvest it into a new term.
+This may help if you have both short and long-term financial goals and protect you from inflation risks.

-- Shop around for a competitive interest rate: “If your money isn’t earning interest at a rate that’s above inflation, your money is actually going backwards,” says Ms. Tindall.
+- Shop around for a competitive interest rate: “If your money isn’t earning interest at a rate that’s above inflation, it’s actually going backwards,” says Ms. Tindall.
 You can use Canstar’s comparison tables to compare different interest rates and terms to find one that’s competitive, while also meeting your needs.

 - Setting reminders: Setting yourself reminders on when a term deposit is about to reach maturity can ensure that you’re not blindsided by an automatic rollover at a lower rate.
 This can also give you time to review the rates currently available on the market.

-- Using several different investment approaches: If you don’t want to lock away all of your savings in a term deposit, you could consider using a variety of investment options, such as pairing a term deposit with a high interest savings account.
+- Using several different investment approaches: If you don’t want to lock away all of your savings in a term deposit, you could consider using a variety of deposit options, such as pairing a term deposit with a high-interest savings account.
 This way you can still access a portion of your funds when you need them without being penalised.

 - Read the fine print: As with any financial product, it’s best to read the fine print before signing up.
 That way there’s no hidden surprises when your term deposit reaches maturity.